prateekarya100/EazyBank/README.md

 Spring Security: Security is a top priority in this application.
 Spring Security is used to ensure that all sensitive data is protected.
 It handles user authentication and authorization for different banking services and API access. 🔒

+RabbitMQ: RabbitMQ is used for message brokering between microservices, enabling asynchronous communication and decoupling services for improved scalability and fault tolerance. 🐇

 Spring Cloud: The application leverages Spring Cloud for cloud-native features such as service discovery, configuration management, and fault tolerance.
 It makes the system highly resilient and easily deployable to cloud environments. ☁️

 Swagger API Documentation: The project uses Swagger to provide an interactive and user-friendly interface for API documentation.
 It allows developers to easily explore and test the available APIs. 📖